adf4st/sam-d/README.md

 2. make desired changes to the web or api projects
 3. follow build/compile instructions in READMEs of the web and api projects
 4. from the root sam-d directory run `docker-compose -f docker-compose-build.yml up`

+## Demo Deployment
+The SAM-D applicaiton stack demo is deployed on Amazon Elastic Container Service (ECS).
+Creating Docker containers for each layer makes it easy to deploy the entire stack on any hosting or platform that supports Docker.